 mosquitoes.
 Sturdy shoes are essential, as are rafting sandals for

 Victoria Falls excursions.
-All Sanctuary camps and lodges
+All Sanctuary Retreats camps and

 Maximum of 20kg of luggage per person is allowed for light

 aircraft flights, including hand luggage and camera equipment.
 It

 is important that you carry soft-sided bags.
 It is highly